tact/public/README.md

 * To report any bugs you find in the Tact public beta, [create a new issue.][new]
 * To share your thoughts and ideas, and see what others have shared, see the [discussions area.][discussions]
+* To see Tact user guide and learn how different parts of the app work, see the [wiki.][wiki]

 ## FAQ